LANDSCAPING

 Landscape Trimmings:

 Trimming done by a company hired by the owner should be removed by the vendor and not placed by the road.
 WM is only contracted to remove a certain amount of vegetation and most placed by the curbs exceeds that amount.
+Vegetation should not be placed on the grass as it can damage irrigation heads as well as the grass.
+Any damage caused by owners placing debris on the common area will be the responsibility of the homeowner.

 Trimming of Grass/Weeds Under fences: